 Many different types of flushing procedures can be used.
 Hydroblasting procedures are becoming more prevalent.
 In this type of flush, water is used in high velocities to spray the inside of the machine to clean and purge the system of oil and other contaminants.
 Dry, clean and compressed air is then introduced to push out the water and dry the system.
 The new oil is then introduced.
 This, coupled with traditional flushing techniques, makes the process more reliable.

-A variety of companies specialize in the flushing of complex machine systems.
+A variety of companies specialize in flushing complex machine systems.
 Depending on the complexity of the flush or the manpower available to properly flush a system, these companies offer a great alternative to utilizing onsite labor.

 Remember, a proper flush is very important to the health and reliability of a machine and should always be done with the sensitivity of the machine’s components in mind.